-Perform a visual inspection of the ELC.
+Perform a visual inspection of the coolant.
 It should have no cloudiness or floating debris.
-Determine the chemical inhibitor. concentration level by using an ELCspecific test kit or test strips.
+Determine the chemical inhibitor concentration level by using an extended life coolant specific test kit or test strips.
 Inhibitor concentration level determines corrosion protection.
 If you are concerned about possible coolant quality, contamination, or mechanical problems, submit a coolant sample for analysis.
 Improper maintenance may cause coolant degradation and could result in damage to the cooling system and engine components.
-Consult your dealer or the ELC manufacturer's representative for recommended ELC test kits, test strips. and laboratory sample procedures.
+Consult your dealer or the coolant manufacturer's representative for recommended extended life coolant test kits, test strips, and laboratory sample procedures.